jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/05_KPI_Dev_PowerBI_Modeling/05_03_Unplanned_Admission_Rate/README.md

 Hospital leadership closely monitors unplanned admission rates to:

-- Evaluate access and throughput performance
+- Help hospitals understand how easily patients can get care and how quickly they move through the system (**access and throughput performance**).
-- Anticipate capacity constraints
+- Help hospitals spot upcoming bed, staff, or resource shortages before they happen (**anticipate capacity constraints**).
-- Support ED staffing, diversion, and patient flow optimization decisions
+- Help hospitals staff emergency rooms properly (**support ED staffing**), avoid overcrowding (**patients diversion**), and move patients to beds faster (**patient flow optimization**).

-This KPI provides essential **operational context** before analyzing LOS, mortality, and cost outcomes.
+This KPI helps to set the day-to-day operational picture of the hospital before examining length of stay, mortality, and cost results (**operational context**).

 </details>